Preparing Your Child for a New Sibling

 Explain the changes they can expect in a way they can understand, focusing on both the positives and the challenges.
 Involve them in preparations, such as setting up the nursery or selecting baby items, to help them feel involved and important.
 Discuss how routines might change and reassure them that they are a valued part of the family dynamic.

 Start by explaining the importance of being gentle and the ways they can safely interact with the baby.
-Demonstrate safe behaviors and closely supervise interactions until you’re confident in your child’s understanding and actions.
-Reinforce positive behavior and gently correct unsafe actions, explaining why they need to be careful.
+Demonstrate safe behaviours and closely supervise interactions until you’re confident in your child’s understanding and actions.
+Reinforce positive behaviour and gently correct unsafe actions, explaining why they need to be careful.

 Start by sharing the news in a simple and positive way that matches their level of understanding.
 Use age-appropriate books or stories about becoming a big brother or sister to help them visualize the changes.
 Encourage questions and express excitement about the new role they will play in the family.